Home Lab Guides: Proxmox 6 — Automation with Ansible

 repo: deb https://repos.influxdata.com/{{ ansible_distribution|lower }} {{ ansible_distribution_release|lower }} stable

-when: '"telegraf" not in ansible_facts.packages'- name: Install telegraf
+when: '"telegraf" not in ansible_facts.packages'

 apt: